hyperifyio/gnd/docs/gnd-syntax.md

 include non-normative guidance for context.
 This document **MUST** be used to define the concrete syntax of Gendo implementation files (those with the `.gnd` extension).
-It **SHOULD** specify how source text is split into instructions, how tokens are formed, and how data‑flow conventions are expressed; it **MUST NOT** address opcode semantics, build ordering, file naming rules, or runtime behaviour beyond what is necessary for parsing.
+It **SHOULD** specify how source text is split into instructions, how tokens are formed, and how data-flow conventions are expressed; it **MUST NOT** address opcode semantics, build ordering, file naming rules, or runtime behaviour beyond what is necessary for parsing.

 2. File Structure and Parsing

-A `.gnd` file **MUST** be encoded in UTF‑8; any decoding errors (invalid byte sequences) **MUST** cause the parser to reject the file.
-A leading BOM (0xEF,0xBB,0xBF) **MAY** be present; the parser **SHOULD** recognize it and ignore it at the start of the file without modifying source content or emitting warnings, provided it does not interfere with normal UTF‑8 decoding.
+A `.gnd` file **MUST** be encoded in UTF-8; any decoding errors (invalid byte sequences) **MUST** cause the parser to reject the file.
+A leading BOM (0xEF,0xBB,0xBF) **MAY** be present; the parser **SHOULD** recognize it and ignore it at the start of the file without modifying source content or emitting warnings, provided it does not interfere with normal UTF-8 decoding.
 The parser **MUST** read the file one line at a time.
-Blank lines **SHOULD** be ignored, and any line whose first non‑whitespace character is `#` **MUST** be treated as a comment and skipped.
-All other lines **MUST** be parsed as exactly one instruction; the parser **MUST NOT** support multi‑line constructs, block delimiters, look‑ahead, or backtracking—each physical line **MUST** stand alone.
+Blank lines **SHOULD** be ignored, and any line whose first non-whitespace character is `#` **MUST** be treated as a comment and skipped.
+All other lines **MUST** be parsed as exactly one instruction; the parser **MUST NOT** support multi-line constructs, block delimiters, look-ahead, or backtracking-each physical line **MUST** stand alone.

 3. Token Types